evandesantola/Kiko-plus/_posts/2016-11-06-TrumpLikesColors-post.md

 ## Implementation:

-We iterate through the pixels of each frame and set a new images pixels to be the relative color frequencies:
+We iterate through the pixels of each frame and set a new image's pixels to be the relative color frequencies:

 {% highlight python %}
 if (pix[row,col]==(255,255,255,255)):